metomi/rose/sphinx/api/rosie-web.rst

 --------

-The URLs to access the web API of a Rosie web service (with a given prefix name) can be found in your rose site configuration file as the value of ``[rosie-id]prefix-ws.PREFIX_NAME``.
+The URLs to access the web API of a Rosie web service (with a given prefix name) can be found in your Rose site configuration file as the value of ``[rosie-id]prefix-ws.PREFIX_NAME``.
 To access the API for a given repository with prefix ``PREFIX_NAME``, you must select a format (the only currently supported format is JSON) and use a url that looks like: